NickIliev/nativescript-receiving-shared-content/README.md

 > **Important**: You will need an AppID with provisioning profile that has `App Groups` enabled!

-> **Noter**: Once NativeScript supports [App Extensions](https://github.com/NativeScript/nativescript-cli/issues/3965) there will be an update with the source need ot enable the Share extension via NativeScript.
+> **Note**: Once NativeScript supports [App Extensions](https://github.com/NativeScript/nativescript-cli/issues/3965) there will be an update with the source need ot enable the Share extension via NativeScript.

 ## Android